robbintt/sicp/README.md

 ##### Chapter 1:

-I read each section, then completed its problems.
-Sometimes I read ahead.
+I read through each section, then completed its problems.
+Sometimes I read further ahead.

 After each problem set required myself to go back to the next subsequent section and re-read through to the next problem set.
 During this final read, I typed and ran all examples.
 In this way, I read most of the chapter 2-4 times.